cosmos/cosmos-sdk/x/staking/spec/05_end_block.md

 after the unbonding period has passed.

-Each block the validator queue is to be checked for mature unbonding validators (namely with a completion time <= current time).
+Each block the validator queue is to be checked for mature unbonding validators (namely with a completion time <= current time and completion height <= current block height).
 At this point any mature validators which do not have any delegations remaining are deleted from state.
+For all other mature unbonding validators that still have remaining delegations, the `validator.Status` is switched from `types.Unbonding` to
-For all other mature unbonding validators that still have remaining delegations, the `validator.Status` is switched from `types.Unbonding` to `types.Unbonded`.
+`types.Unbonded`.

 ### Unbonding Delegations